-Through the instrument of the church we seek to strengthen communities by changing the future of orphans and youth at risk, helping them become the leaders of tomorrow.
+Through the instrument of the church we seek to strengthen communities by changing the future of youth at risk, helping them become the leaders of tomorrow.
 For every individual or community we serve, it’s our desire that our labor becomes a tool for the advancement of the gospel of Jesus Christ.

 Who we serve